Toward a Book Sprint facilitation methodology

 And part way through that journey, last december (2007) I met Adam Hyde from FLOSS Manuals (http://flossmanuals.net/) at an event in Zagreb.
 He built and manages a pretty cool website, focused on producing documentation for Free and Open Source Software.
 It’s a platform for collaborative authoring and publishing.
 So I told Adam about the Book Sprint (well I told everyone at the event in zagreb, since that was why i’d been invited), and with his experience building tools and producing documentation, he immediately understood the idea.
 And improved it.

 In the 10 months or so that have passed, Adam has used the Book Sprint model in a more radical form to produce excellent documentation for Inkscape, and for the Sugar User Interface of the One Laptop Per Child System.

 So while Adam and I kept in touch about these things, he had his projects, and i had mine, and since my angle is Technology for the Developing World and his is Documentation fro Free Software, our main overlap was the Book Sprint model and what it meant to both of us.

-Using the excellent tools that FLOSS Manuals provide, Adam has managed to speed up the process and go from nothing to finished, published and printable book in 1 week.
+Adam has managed to speed up the process and go from nothing to finished, published and printable book in 1 week.
 Extreme Book Sprinting.
 And it works.

 Proud co-inventor of the Book Sprint